sridhanyadasi/Sri_Dhanya_C_CodeVault/Conditional_Statements/Else-If_Statements/README.md

-# Else-If Statement in C
+# If-Else-If Statement in C

 This folder contains beginner-friendly C programs and explanations focused on the `else-if` statement in C programming.